-When a person with a living trust passes away, or the trust becomes irrevocable upon its own terms (as when the person who created the trust is deemed incapacitated) California Probate Code § 16061.7 requires the trustee to give notice to all beneficiaries and heirs within 60 days following the date of death.
+When the holder of a living trust dies, or the trust becomes irrevocable upon its own terms (e.g., the creator of the trust becomes incapacitated in some way), California Probate Code § 16061.7 requires the trustee to provide notice to all beneficiaries and heirs.
+This must be done within 60 days of the original trust holder’s death.

-If the trustee fails or refuses to comply with the request, then the beneficiary may file a petition with the probate court to compel the trustee to provide a true and complete copy of the trust.
-The probate court also has the discretion to order the trustee to pay for the beneficiary’s attorney’s fees incurred to secure a copy of the trust.
-As you can see, a trustee’s refusal to provide a copy of the trust can be quite expensive.
+If the trustee fails to do this, beneficiaries may file a petition in probate court, compelling the trustee to furnish them with a true and complete copy of the trust.
+In addition, the probate court can order the trustee to pay for any of the beneficiary’s attorney’s fees, specifically covering any costs incurred with trying to obtain a copy of the trust.

-If you find yourself in this situation, it is important that you make a written request to the trustee as soon as possible.
-Be sure that your letter is dated and that you have proof that it was mailed to the trustee (e.g., certified mail).
-Doing this will start the clock on the trustee’s time to respond.
-If he or she fails to respond, then you will have the evidence that you need to take the matter before the judge.
+If you find yourself in a situation where the trustee has failed or simply refuses to provide you with a copy of the trust, we recommend making a written request to the trustee as soon as possible.
+Date your letter and be sure you have proof that the letter was mailed to the right person (e.g., use certified mail).
+If the trustee still fails to respond, then you will have all the evidence required to take matters to a living trust attorney.